Symposium on "Sustainable Tourism Mobility" 7–8 November 2024

 This symposium is organised by the Austrian Federal Ministry of Labour and Economy and the Austrian Federal Ministry of Climate Action leading "THE PEP Partnership on Sustainable Tourism Mobility".

 The partnership brings together representatives of national administrations from the pan-European region from mobility, transport, tourism and climate action.
-During the event, an inspiration document was presented with practical recommendations and case studies on how the national level can push sustainable mobility in tourism forward.
+During the event, an inspiration guide was presented with practical recommendations and case studies on how the national level can push sustainable mobility in tourism forward.
 A specific focus was put on long-distance travel by train as well as active mobility.
 The aim is to bring together motivated stakeholders from the mobility and the tourism sectors in an interactive and dynamic dialogue.

 Sustainable Tourism Mobility: Inspiration for the countries of the pan-European Region "Inspiration guide"

 The partnership has developed this guide to provide the responsible authorities at national level with climate-friendly approaches to sustainable transport and tourism.
-The ‘Inspiration document contains clear actions and recommendations for sustainable mobility in tourism, concrete case studies and innovative approaches to help national governments integrate sustainable mobility solutions into their policies and activities.
+The ‘Inspiration guide contains clear actions and recommendations for sustainable mobility in tourism, concrete case studies and innovative approaches to help national governments integrate sustainable mobility solutions into their policies and activities.

 Checklists on sustainable tourist mobility Tools